How to Treat and Heal a Bitten Tongue, Lip or Cheek

 Everyone has accidentally bitten their own tongue, lip, or inner cheek.
 The results can be painful!

-Did You Bite the Inside of Your Mouth?
+How to Help Heal a Bite on the Inside of Your Mouth

 Here's What to Do